cjcrist/AutoVT/README.md

 	<img src="/images/results.png">
 </p>

+## Development
 This project is still in development, and is currently being worked on.

-I'm working on the public API only, with plans to work on the private API in the future.
-If you would like to add to this project, feel free to fork the project and submit a merge request with updates and features.
+I would *love* to hear what you think about **AutoVT** on the [issues page](https://github.com/cjcrist/AutoVT/issues).

+Make pull requests, report bugs, suggest ideas, and discuss **AutoVT**.

 #### Usage:
 <p align="center">